kdb/kdb_aad_login/README.md

 ## The module has the following features:

 ### Overwrite default login logic
-The module overwrites the default login route, and sends the user directly to the AAD login page when using the /user route.
+The modules overwrite the normal login logic and send the user directly to the KKB AD login page.
-This is done to prevent users from accessing the default Drupal login page.
+It does this by adding a routeSubscriber which adds a new controller to the user.login route.
+The controller then checks if an OpenID Connect client called 'windows_aad' exists, and then it redirects the user to the client authorization endpoint.